Best WordPress migration plugin (tested & compared)

 Subsite into a different WordPress multisite network

-As before, only All-In-One WP Migration, UpdraftPlus and Duplicator were successful.
+As with the previous test, only All-In-One WP Migration, UpdraftPlus, and Duplicator successfully completed the migration.

 (minutes and seconds)